Mapping class groups of Heegaard splittings

 \section{Stabilized Splittings}

-The goal of this section is to show that pseudo Anosov automorphisms of Heegaard splittings are quite common, occurring in particular in every stabilized Heegaard splitting of genus three or more.
-The same methods can be used to find pseudo Anosov automorphisms of stabilized genus two splittings.
+In this final section, we construct a large collection of pseudo Anosov automorphisms of any stabilized Heegaard splitting of genus three or more.
+The same methods can be used to find pseudo Anosov automorphisms of stabilized genus two splittings, but we leave the details of this construction to the reader.
 The pseudo Anosov automorphisms are compositions of reducible automorphisms.

 It is an open question whether there are Heegaard splittings with only pseudo Anosov automorphisms.
 Such a splitting would need to be strongly irreducible.
 Pseudo Anosov automorphisms do occur in irreducible Heegaard splittings, but there are no general methods known for constructing such splittings.
 The only known example was found by Long~\cite{long:twoh}.